spectrocloud/librarium/docs/docs-content/byoos/capi-image-builder/config-reference.md

 :::warning

-At this time, VMware vSphere is the only infrastructure provider supported by the CAPI Image Builder.
+At this time, VMware vSphere is the only supported infrastructure provider for the CAPI Image Builder, and only non-airgap workflows are available.

 :::